Pints, Pounds, & Pâté

 For my American friends, this will be the first leg of your European vacation- from the U.S. to Europe.
 And, the end of the trip for European visitors to the States.
 I will say that Americans do get the short end of the stick on this one.
 The East-bound flight is significantly harder, and it's really not the best way to start a long vacation.
 But, never fear, with some easy tips, you'll do just fine.

-And, yes, let's just get this out of the way - you do need to try to sleep.
+And, yes, let's just get this out of the way - you do need to try to sleep, no matter how unnatural it feels.

 How to sleep on a long flight